-StoryCorps, the national nonprofit organization dedicated to recording, preserving, and sharing the stories of people from all backgrounds and beliefs, will be recording remote interviews in the Shenandoah Valley and Central Virginia from June 2, 2021 to June 26, 2021 as part of its Mobile Tour.
+StoryCorps, the national nonprofit organization dedicated to recording, preserving, and sharing the stories of people from all backgrounds and beliefs, recorded remote interviews in the Shenandoah Valley and Central Virginia from June 2, 2021 to June 26, 2021 as part of its Mobile Tour.

 Now in its 16th year, the StoryCorps Mobile Tour has facilitated thousands of meaningful conversations between people who know and care about one another in its MobileBooth, an Airstream trailer outfitted with a recording studio.
 For the safety of participants during the pandemic, StoryCorps is currently visiting each location on the tour remotely, recording conversations in its “virtual recording booth.”
 Participants can record remotely from their homes using an internet-connected device.

-In the Shenandoah Valley and Central Virginia, StoryCorps will partner with NPR affiliate WMRA.
-WMRA will broadcast a selection of the local interviews and create special programs around the project.
+In the Shenandoah Valley and Central Virginia, StoryCorps partnered with NPR affiliate WMRA.
+WMRA broadcast a selection of the local interviews.
 StoryCorps may also share excerpts of these stories with the world through the project’s popular weekly NPR broadcasts, animated shorts, digital platforms, and best-selling books.

 In a StoryCorps interview, two people are able to record a meaningful conversation with one another about who they are, what they’ve learned in life, and how they want to be remembered.
 A trained StoryCorps facilitator guides them through the interview process.
 After each 40-minute recording session, participants receive a digital copy of their interview.
 With participant permission, a second copy is archived at the American Folklife Center at the Library of Congress for future generations to hear.

-During StoryCorps’ Virtual Mobile Tour, the interview process and experience will be conducted via StoryCorps Virtual, a new, browser-based platform that allows both participants to see and hear one another during their conversation, and to be joined and guided by a facilitator remotely.
+During StoryCorps’ Virtual Mobile Tour, the interview process and experience was conducted via StoryCorps Virtual, a new, browser-based platform that allows both participants to see and hear one another during their conversation, and to be joined and guided by a facilitator remotely.

 StoryCorps is made possible in part by the Corporation for Public Broadcasting, a private corporation funded by the American people.